sachlatis/Microcomputer-Systems/README.md

 - Intel 8086 microprocessor projects in assembly.
 - AVR ATmega16 microprocessor projects in assembly and C.

-These exercises were a collaboration with Freideriki(Erica) Kaperoni.
+These exercises were realised with Freideriki (Erica) Kaperoni.